argilo/gr-tenna/README.md

 and Tim [@bjt2n3904](https://twitter.com/bjt2n3904), and presented in the Wireless Village at DEF CON 25: https://www.youtube.com/watch?v=pKP74WGa_s0

-[`reedsolo.py`](https://pypi.org/project/reedsolo/) was written by Tomer Filiba and released into the public domain.
-The only adjustment I made was to change the generator polynomial on line 118.
+[`reedsolo.py`](https://github.com/tomerfiliba/reedsolomon) was written by Tomer Filiba and released into the public domain.